devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 ### 3. Extract the ZIP file
-Extract the downloaded ZIP file, and you will find an APK file inside.
+Extract the downloaded ZIP file, you will find an APK file inside.

 ### 4. Transfer APK:
 Use **"Send Files to TV"** app to send that APK file to your Google TV.